 I think we should all agree that getting faster at judging things is bad, but I think the real danger in having a super-efficient-filter is that your default mode is exclusion - you reject long enough and you lose the ability to create things that pass your own filter.
 You stagnate at work for fear of everything you do being judged like every news article or viral video that you view.

 So how do you break the power of consumption?
 By creating your own things.
 All the things you consume - somewhere somebody is making all this stuff, right?

-Adding anything (not just your opinion) to the world is creating – writing, drawing, dancing (not line-dancing which is not art but instead some sort of long-term psychological annoyance stress test).
-Normally when people think of ‘creating’ or ‘innovation’ they think of a naked hippie standing in the woods painting a tree, an alcoholic writer slaving away at a sad tale of a small town, or some tech geek coming up with some new way to annoy everyone by sharing every detail of their pointless life.
+Normally when people think of creating or innovation they think of a naked hippie standing in the woods painting a tree, an alcoholic writer slaving away at a sad tale of a small town, or some tech geek coming up with some new way to annoy everyone by sharing every detail of their pointless life.
+It doesn’t have to be that complex.
+Adding anything (not just your opinion) to the world is creating - writing, drawing, dancing (not line-dancing which is not art but instead some sort of long-term psychological annoyance stress test).